Skip to content

 Utah runs a tight, well-structured set of business incentives focused on job creation and R&D — with a refundable tax credit for large employers and genuine cash grants for rural businesses and SBIR applicants.
 The state's consistent ranking among the top U.S. economies for business climate reflects incentive programs that are funded and functional.

-5 Utah programs + federal & national programs Updated weekly
+6 Utah-tagged programs 263 national programs also open Updated weekly

 Start here